 Stericycle has agreed to pay $295,000,000 into a Settlement Fund.
 The Settlement Fund will be used to pay members of the Class, all Settlement related costs, including the cost of notice, and to pay the expenses of litigation and class counsel attorneys’ fees, as may be approved by the Court.

 If you are a Class Member, the amount you are eligible to receive depends on several factors, including, among other things, the amount by which your prices were increased due to the pricing practice alleged in this Action, and whether you received any discounts or price concessions from Stericycle during the class period.
 Some customers may be Class Members but, due to discounts, credits, or other price reductions given by Stericycle during the class period, may not be entitled to any payment.The Settlement benefits are outlined generally below, but more information, including the Settlement Agreement, can be found in the Court Documents section of this website.
-The Court still has to decide whether to finally approve the Settlement.
-Benefits will be provided only if the Court finally approves the Settlement and any appeal period expires or any appeals are resolved in favor of the Settlement.
-We do not know when the Court will finally approve the Settlement if it does so or whether there will be any appeals that would have to be resolved in favor of the Settlement before certain benefits would be provided, so we do not know precisely when any benefits may be available.
-Please check this website for updates regarding the Settlement.
+The Court has granted Final Approval and entered Final Judgement.
+However, a date has not yet been set for distribution of settlement funds.
+Please be patient and check this website regularly for updates.

 a.
 Monetary payments to certain current and former Stericycle customers.